aycaaltay/Trajectory-And-Room-Risk-Scoring/README.md

 # main.py

 **Parameters**:

 _analysis_type:_ Assign the analysis number you want to do (takes integer values: 1 or 2)

-Possible values:

-1: To calculate room risk scoring
+1. To calculate room risk scoring

-2: To calculate separating human player and pedestrians
+2. To calculate separating human player and pedestrians